bmalla21/optimization/README.md

-This project involves creating an optimal stock portfolio from the NASDAQ-100 using data from 2022 and 2023.
+This project involves creating an optimal stock portfolio from the NASDAQ-100 using current data.
 The goal is to maximize returns while accounting for diminishing returns by applying integer programming and non-linear optimization techniques.
 The project is implemented using tools like Gurobi, TensorFlow, and NumPy.